 The third of Houseman’s stalwarts was Hiram Sherman, who originated the roles of Reverend Salvation and Junior Mister.
 He was in the cast at the Venice, and in the subsequent run at Houseman and Welles’ Mercury Theatre, but he does not seem to have followed the show to the Windsor, and I don’t think he’s on the 1938 recording.
 I haven’t been able to find an authoritative cast listing for this record, but it does sound like the same actor is playing those two roles, though IBDB lists Maynard Holmes as Junior Mister and Charles Niemeyer as Reverend Salvation for the Windsor run.
 In any case, Hiram Sherman definitely does sing Reverend Salvation in the 1964 concert, and he doesn’t sound like anybody on the earlier record.

 But that can be said generally about the entire 1938 album, and that’s part of its value.
 It is the seminal document of Cradle as a performance style.
-There’s a Cradle Will Rock style that’s unique to this show, that I think has a lot to do with the manner and diction of Marc Blitzstein himself, and also with original director Orson Welles’ flair for explosive drama.
+There’s a Cradle Will Rock style, unique to this show, that I think has a lot to do with the manner and diction of Marc Blitzstein himself, and also with original director Orson Welles’ flair for explosive drama.
 It’s striking how often different actors give the same line readings in different productions of Cradle, especially those directed by da Silva or Houseman.

 No other composer in Broadway history has wound up so literally in the middle of his own musical.
 Marc Blitzstein was not a member of the cast or the orchestra of the original production of The Cradle Will Rock, until the events of June 16, 1937 rewrote Orson Welles’ concept.
 What was to be an enormous, high-spectacle production became the composer at the piano.
-It was minimalism, the antithesis of the Broadway musical, and it turned out to be the perfect approach for this Broadway musical which attacks greed and excess.
+It was minimalism, the antithesis of the Broadway musical, and it turned out to be the perfect approach for this Broadway musical, which criticizes greed and excess.

 I mean: Imagine a show that begins with a bare stage, some empty chairs, and a piano, and then the author of the show walks out on stage, sits down at the piano, and presents his work.
 He summons actors as if from his imagination.
 It’s the writer as god, with the aesthetics of a backers audition.
 It’s a portable musical, and it’s been unpacked many times over the years, and it always sounds the same.
-The Project 891 cast emotes and declaims just as all future Cradle casts will, including just a few weeks ago at the City Center.
+The Project 891 cast emotes and declaims just as all future Cradle casts will, including just a few weeks ago at the New York City Center.
 That production had no direct pedigree from Project 891 (though it was nice to see Henry Stram, who was in the Robbins film).
-But most of the cast delivered their material in this same Blitzstein trance, that combination of sarcasm and earnestness that puts this particular piece across.
+But most of the cast delivered their material in this same Blitzstein trance, that precise blend of sarcasm and earnestness that puts this particular piece across.
 Maybe it’s in the music; maybe it’s in the air.
 But somehow, this guy is still singing to us.